Natasha-16x/my-portfolio-2/README.md

 N/a

 ## Usage
-To use my portfolio, you can naviagte to each deployed application by clicking on the place holder image in each section.
+To use my portfolio, there is a navigation header which takes you to the corresponding section in the webpage when clicked.
+You can also naviagte to each deployed application by clicking on the place holder image in each section.

 ## Credits
 N/A